7 Magical Places in the US That Have Snow All Year Round

 If you are traveling around the US in the summer and looking for spots where to cool off, take a look at this post about some stunning places that have snow all year round.

-When you live at higher altitudes or in northern regions where colder conditions prevail throughout the year, you definitely won’t be thinking how to extend your winter when summer comes.
+When you live at higher altitudes or in northern regions where colder conditions prevail throughout the year, you definitely won’t be thinking about how to extend your winter when summer comes.
 I get that.
 Most likely you will be dreaming about how to escape winter destinations and travel somewhere where it’s warm enough.
 The majority don’t really think about summer skiing or snowboarding if their winter was long and cold.

 However, there are people who enjoy cold more than anything else.
 They feel at ease and enjoy life in full when a street thermometer shows a temperature outside of no more than 55 degrees (12 degrees Celcius.)
 The lower the better it is.
 This is how Mark thinks.
 He believes that an ideal summer should be cool and breezy.

 Even though I have a totally different opinion, I’ll still admit that I don’t need to be a winter lover to appreciate the beauty of this wonderful season.
-No that sloppy slushy winter season that can give you depression.
+Not that sloppy slushy winter season that can give you depression.
 You know the one when on a daily basis you have to battle the front door of your home because it is blocked by unreal amounts of snow.
 Or when you need to scrape ice off the windshield early Monday morning (just like in Kentucky in winter) or try to hide away from slush waves that chill your bones.

 No, the winter I am talking about is the one with beautiful sunny but frosty days, with crispy fresh air and snowflakes on our lashes.
 That winter when on a sunny day you are warm without a jacket but the snow doesn’t melt.